Cures for Morning Sickness and Nausea

 More than 50% of pregnant women experience morning sickness.
 Morning sickness refers to the nauseous feeling you may have during the first trimester of pregnancy, which is a result of the increased hormones in your body.

 As it’s caused by your raging pregnancy hormones, you can’t really stop it -but there are things you can do to alleviate the discomfort.

-Sip on a protein shake, like Vitimum Original, throughout the day
+- Sip on a smoothie, like Vitimum Original, throughout the day.

-Eat something when you wake-up in the morning.
+- Eat something when you first wake-up in the morning.

 - Eat whatever you feel like eating, whenever you feel you can.

 - Ask someone else to cook for you; open the windows, or turn on fans if the odor bothers you.

 - Get plenty of rest and nap during the day.